-Consistent with the prior year, Sand reported no findings pertaining to the Treasurer of State, Iowa ABLE Saving Plan Trust.
+Consistent with the prior year, Sand reported no findings pertaining to the Treasurer of State, Iowa ABLE Savings Plan Trust.

-A copy of the audit report is available for review on the Auditor of State's web site at https://www.auditor.iowa.gov/reports/audit-reports/.
+A copy of the audit report is available for review on the Auditor of State's website at Audit Reports - Auditor of State.